 How to fill your background section

-3. Click on any of the background section you want to add e.g. education or experience
+- Click on any of the background sections you want to add e.g. education or experience

-Note: You must complete at least your work experience and education to date, else you won’t get an “all star” profile.
+Note: You must complete at least your work experience and education to date, or else you won’t get an “all-star” profile.

-You have the opportunity of picking up to 50 skills.
+You have the opportunity to pick up to 50 skills.
 However, you should keep this simple and only pick the skills that are relevant to your purpose on LinkedIn.

 It’s also important to include your skills because that is the only way people can endorse you and improve your image in the public eye.

-Have you completed any key projects, tasks?
+Have you completed any key projects or tasks?
 Have you received any awards or accolades?
 Do you have certificates in any professional course?
 This is the section to include those.

 You can also add pictures to show proof.